Józefa and Stanisława Dziuba

 During the attack, Avram Cislowski, Alter and Morris (Moniek) Grosman managed to hide in another bunker and survived.
 Afterwards, they felt they had to go deeper into the forest to stay safe.
 They built two bunkers at a new location and made sure not to leave any tracks of any kind that would reveal their hideout.
 Morris credits Avram for navigating the group to places where he knew they could find food: "[Avram] was born in these villages [Krajno].
 He knew every farmer by name [...]
 If it wouldn't have been for him, I don't think [that] we could have survived."

 For one night in the winter of 1943, the group were let to stay in the barn of a Polish family.
-Near the end of the year, Avram, Alter and Morris arrived at the farmhouse of the Dziuba family, where they received potatoes and borscht soup.
-They did not reveal their hideout to the people, but soon the two young family members found the bunker.
-Avram, Alter and Morris decided to return to the farmhouse, and for 77 days, from the beginning of January 1944, the Dziuba family offered shelter in the barn.
-Then they left and went back into the deep forest.
+Then later, near the end of the year, Avram, Alter and Morris stumbled on the farmhouse of the Dziuba family, where they received potatoes and borscht soup.
+They did not reveal their hideout to the people, but soon, the two young family members found the bunker.

 On a sad occasion in 1944, when Avram, Alter and Morris had left the bunker, they ran into German soldiers.
 The small group split, fleeing in different directions.
-Morris and Alter reunited at the place they prepared meals, but Avram never returned.
+Morris and Alter reunited at the place where they prepared meals, but Avram never returned.
 Finding him lying dead in the forest, the two Grosman brothers buried their friend.*

 *For further information, read the comments below "Useful information".